weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 ### Download and run

-Save the below text as `docker-compose.yml` and run Weaviate with Docker:
+First, save the text below as `docker-compose.yml`:

 ```yaml
 ---